 11. Hedera Helix(English Ivy): Leaves of this plant are highly toxic and liquid from the plant can cause dermatitis, Itchy and red skin, breathing difficulties, vomiting, hallucinations, extreme salivating and diarrhea.

-That all covers most of the indoor-plants those may prove to be dangerous to any member in the house if handled carelessly.
+That all covers most of the Poisonous house plants those may prove to be dangerous to any member in the house if handled carelessly.
 There are certain precautions those can be followed in order to stay safe from their poison which range from keeping children and pets away to wearing gloves while touching them.